hruffieux/locus/README.md

 simultaneous variable selection of predictors and associated outcomes based on multivariate regression models.
-Dependence across outcomes linked to the same predictors is captured through the model hierarchical structure (Hélène Ruffieux, Anthony C. Davison, Jörg Hager, Irina Irincheeva, 2017, *Biostatistics*).
+Dependence across outcomes linked to the same predictors is captured through the model hierarchical structure (H. Ruffieux, A. C. Davison, J. Hager, I. Irincheeva, Efficient inference for genetic association studies with multiple outcomes, *Biostatistics*, 2017).

 ## Installation